-Assertive Intervention Stabilisation Team (ASSiST)
+Assertive Intervention Stabilisation Team (ASSIST)

 We don't all think, behave, and see things in the same way.
 Our personalities are what make us individual, and are based on our experiences growing up and the environment we live in.

 Having difficulties with emotionally intense thoughts can impact your day to day life.
 It may be that you’ve had troubling thoughts of self-harm, feeling emotionally exhausted and perhaps rely on substances like drugs and alcohol.

 We can do this in your home, or local community, and avoid unnecessary visits to the hospital.

-We’ll also agree the best way for us to stay in touch with you, and any other services you’re receiving care from.
+We’ll agree the best way for us to stay in touch with you, and any other services you’re receiving care from.
 This could be through text message, email, or regular calls.

 Our ASSiST team is based in Slough, but we work with teams across Berkshire.

 We're available for contact 8.30am to 4.30pm, Monday to Friday.